munnam77/Human-Pose-Estimation/README.md

     -In the case of `warn`, 3D animation GIF is not generated.
     -If `yes`, a detailed log is output, and a debug image is output in addition to the log message (slowly)
 1. Start processing
-1. When the process is completed, the following results are output in the `Person-by-person index path 'in 3.
-    -pos.txt… Joint data of all frames (required for [VMD-3d-pose-baseline-multi](https://github.com/miu200521358/VMD-3d-pose-baseline-multi)) Details: [Output ](doc / Output.md)
-    -start_frame.txt… Start frame index (required for [VMD-3d-pose-baseline-multi](https://github.com/miu200521358/VMD-3d-pose-baseline-multi)
-    -smoothed.txt ...
-2D position data for all frames (required for [VMD-3d-pose-baseline-multi](https://github.com/miu200521358/VMD-3d-pose-baseline-multi)) Details: [ Output](doc / Output.md)
-    -movie_smoothing.gif… Animated GIF combining postures for each frame -smooth_plot.png… A graph with smooth movement
-    -frame3d / tmp_0000000000xx.png… 3D posture of each frame
-    -frame3d / tmp_0000000000xx_xxx.png… 3D posture by angle of each frame (only when detailed log is yes)

 ## License